martincooper/scala-datatable/README.md

   // Create a new column.
   val stringCol = new DataColumn[String]("New Column", (1 to 100).map(i => "Another " + i))

-  // Call add to return a new Try[DataTable] structure with the additional column. val updatedTable = dataTable.add(stringCol)
+  // Call columns.add to return a new Try[DataTable] structure with the additional column. val updatedTable = dataTable.columns.add(stringCol)

   // If adding the additional column fails validation (duplicate column names, or columns
   // contain data of different lengths), then it'll return a Failure.
 Else Success[DataTable]